Pearson College UWC

 Three Unique Features

-- Lester B. Pearson – Pearson College UWC was created to honour the legacy of Nobel Peace Prize Laureate Lester B. Pearson, a former prime minister of Canada, whose vision of peace and global cooperation inspired the founders of the school.
-Lester B. Pearson was recognized in 1957 for his vision in conceiving and creating the first UN multinational peacekeeping forces.
+- A Global Visionary – Pearson College UWC was created and named to honour the legacy of 1957 Nobel Peace Prize Laureate Lester B. Pearson, a former prime minister, whose vision of peace and global cooperation inspired him to ask: “How can there be peace without people understanding each other, and how can this be if they don’t know each other?”
+Pearson was recognized by the Nobel Committee for his role in conceiving and creating the first UN multinational peacekeeping forces.

-- Unique geographic and spiritual environment – Located on the mild west coast of Canada on the traditional territory of the Scia’new (Beecher Bay) First Nation, the campus’ forested and temperate coastal location encourages students to undertake challenging academic and experiential learning in both modern classrooms and outdoors year-round.
+- Unique geographic and spiritual environment – Located on the west coast of Canada on the traditional territory of the Sc'ianew (Beecher Bay) First Nation, the campus’ forested and temperate coastal location encourages students to undertake challenging academic and experiential learning in both modern classrooms and outdoors year-round.

-- Ecological Reserve – Pearson College UWC acts as the eco guardian for the world-renowned Race Rocks Ecological Reserve.
-Students learn through marine sciences courses, diving activity and volunteering on the reserve.
+- Ecological Marine Reserve – Pearson College UWC acts as Eco-guardian for the world-renowneded Race Rocks Ecological Reserve.
+Students learn through marine sciences courses, diving activity and volunteering on the reserve and around Race Rocks islands.

 In the Classroom

 Pearson College UWC offers the International Baccalaureate Diploma Program (IBDP) curriculum.
-Alongside standard courses, the College offers Philosophy, Marine Science, French, Spanish, Visual Arts and Theatre.
+Alongside standard courses, the college offers Philosophy, Marine Science, French, Spanish, Visual Arts and Theatre.
+Pending approval, a new Climate Action Leadership Diploma (International Baccalaureate Career-related Programme, IBCP), with courses created in conjunction with regional universities, will also be offered beginning in the 2022-23 school year.

 Outside the Classroom

-At Pearson College UWC, students learn by doing, particularly through the Creativity, Activity, Service (CAS) program.
-To graduate, students are expected to complete 80 hours of service between first and second years, often in their home communities.
+At Pearson College UWC, students learn by doing, particularly through the Creativity, Activity, Service (CAS) programme.
+To graduate, students are also expected to complete 80 hours of service between first and second years, often in their home communities.

 Once per term, students plan, design and carry out individualized or small group projects.

-Weekly student-led fitness programs supplement daily fitness opportunities.
+Weekly student-led fitness programmes supplement daily fitness opportunities.

 Campus and Facilities

 Students, as well as many faculty members and their families, live together on campus.
-Facilities include five student residence buildings accommodating 40 students, four in each room, plus a House Parent apartment.
+Facilities include five student residence buildings accommodating 40 students to a room, plus a House parent apartment.
+Student residence houses were gifted SENĆOŦEN language names in 2021 by the Sc’ianew First Nation Chief and Elders.

-The campus is in a beautiful forested setting on Pedder Bay near the southern tip of Vancouver Island on the west coast of Canada, about 30 kilometres southwest of the provincial capital of Victoria, British Columbia.
+The campus is in a forested Salish Sea setting on Pedder Bay near the southern tip of Vancouver Island on the west coast of Canada, about 30 kilometres southwest of the provincial capital of Victoria, British Columbia.
+College lands are located on the traditional territory of the Sc'ianew (Beecher Bay) First Nation.